KevinGreene/functional-programming-talk/sections/functionalBenefits.md

 Expanding paradigm knowledge increases programmer ability

-Many programmers find functional programs simpler
+Functional programming is often simpler

-Many programmers find functional programming more fun
+Functional programming is often more fun

 Recruiting and retention